 Cameroonian journalist Amadou Vamoulké, the former managing director of the state-owned Cameroon Radio and Television (CRTV) broadcaster, was arrested in 2016 for alleged embezzlement.
-As of late 2019, he had been in court over 20 times but the prosecution had yet to present any compelling evidence against him.
-Individuals close to Vamoulké assert that it was his independent mindedness when heading CRTV that caused his arrest and detention.
+As of late 2022, he had been in court over 140 times, but the prosecution had yet to present any substantive evidence against him.
+Individuals close to Vamoulké assert that his independent-mindedness leading CRTV caused his arrest and detention.

 Vamoulké was arrested on July 29, 2016, according to media reports and one of the journalist’s lawyers, Alice Nkom.
 Vamoulké, who headed CRTV from 2005 until 2016, was removed from his post shortly before his arrest, according to media reports.

-Vamoulké has been detained in Kondengui Central Prison in Yaoundé since his arrest, and no evidence has been presented against him despite at least 20 scheduled hearings at the Special Criminal Court, Nkom told CPJ.
-Each time Vamoulké has appeared in court, the prosecution has requested postponement in order to bring evidence, and each time the judge has agreed, according to Nkom.
+He has been held in Kondengui Central Prison in the capital, Yaoundé, since his arrest, Nkom told CPJ via messaging app.
+The prosecution has repeatedly requested the postponement of Vamoulké’s case to bring evidence, and each time the judge has agreed, according to Nkom.

-An individual familiar with Vamoulké’s journalistic career who asked to remain anonymous for fear of reprisal told CPJ that Vamoulké had strong ethical and journalistic standards.
-He was reputed for "high levels of professionalism…in spite of directives from the government and state apparatus…in some cases he contravened the directives," the individual said.
-Without this adherence to journalistic values and concern for "general interests and general good" over "power to influence," Vamoulké would not be in detention, the same individual said.
+An individual familiar with Vamoulké’s journalistic career and his legal case who asked to remain anonymous for fear of reprisal told CPJ that Vamoulké had strong ethical and journalistic standards.
+He was reputed for "high levels of professionalism…in spite of directives from the government and state apparatus…in some cases, he contravened the directives," the individual said.
+Without this adherence to journalistic values and concern for "general interests and general good" over "power to influence," Vamoulké would not be in detention, that person said.

-Nkom told CPJ in late September 2019 that Vamoulké has been diagnosed with asthma, glaucoma, and neuropathy, a nerve disorder, while in prison, and said that he has applied for evacuation to a medical facility outside Cameroon but was denied on November 28, 2019.
+Nkom told CPJ that Vamoulké had been diagnosed with asthma, glaucoma, and neuropathy, a nerve disorder, while in prison, and said that he applied for evacuation to a medical facility outside Cameroon but was denied on November 28, 2019.
 His ailments persisted through 2022, the second individual familiar with Vamoulké’s case said.
 As of November 2022, he had appeared in court over 140 times, Nkom told CPJ.